react-cosmos/react-cosmos/README.md

 You should read the
 [React docs](http://facebook.github.io/react/docs/getting-started.html) before,
-Fresh is merely a standarization on top of React's Component model.
-You need to grasp the [Component **props**](http://facebook.github.io/react/docs/tutorial.html#using-props) and [reactive **state**](http://facebook.github.io/react/docs/tutorial.html#reactive-state) concepts before diving into Fresh.
+Cosmos is merely a standarization on top of React's Component model.
+You need to grasp the [Component **props**](http://facebook.github.io/react/docs/tutorial.html#using-props) and [reactive **state**](http://facebook.github.io/react/docs/tutorial.html#reactive-state) concepts before diving into Cosmos.

-Since one of the Fresh mantras is _The state of a Component can be serialized at any given point in time_ (see [Manifesto](#manifesto)), __any Component in any state can be represented and reproduced by a persistent JSON.__ This goes hand in hand with React's **declarative** nature.
+Since one of the Cosmos mantras is _The state of a Component can be serialized at any given point in time_ (see [Manifesto](#manifesto)), __any Component in any state can be represented and reproduced by a persistent JSON.__ This goes hand in hand with React's **declarative** nature.
 The input data of a Component